Martial Law in Babylon Prophesied

 In the present author’s view there is a verse in the prophecy of Jeremiah 51 that has been overlooked by the commentators and thus its meaning has not been completely understood.
-The reason for this is the way this verse is translated by probably all translators (the JPS translators included).
-And they have done the best they could to translate a particular word in the verse that is of a real challenge in the Hebrew text.
+The reason for this is the way this verse in Jer 51, that is of a real challenge in the Hebrew text, is translated by probably all translators (the JPS translators included).

-In order to correctly understand this verse, the present author has made a unorthodox approach to the issue.
-The reader needs to know that when s/he reads a translation, s/he reads the opinion of the translator(s); when s/he reads a dictionary, s/he reads the opinion of the author(s) of the dictionary.
-The present author does not make any exception to the rule, but it is the responsibility of the reader to discern the matter as the good Bereans did (Act 17:10-11).
+In order to correctly understand this verse, the present author has made a unorthodox approach to the translation.
+But firstly, the reader needs to know that when he or she reads a translation, he or she reads the opinion of the translator(s); likewise, when he or she reads a dictionary, he or she reads the opinion of the author(s) of the dictionary.
+The present author does not make any exception to the rule, but it is the responsibility of the reader to discern the matter as the good Bereans did when they checked against the [Hebrew] Scripture the words of the apostle (Act 17:10-11).

 Below is the text from the Book of Jeremiah Chapter 51.